DETAILED ACTION

 Tachibe teaches the bakery product comprising modified starches (par.
 0029) including commercially available starch materials such as FiberSym (par.
 0032) per applicants specification of a phosphated distarch phosphate wheat starch.

 Robinson teaches the core comprises at least one of, in addition to teachings chemically modified starches (pg.
 5 line 29.
-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to teach a type of chemically modified starch, such as a phosphated distarch phosphate wheat starch relative the genus teachings of modified starch of Robinson, since Robinson is not limited in type thus achieve a same desired altering of texture and viscosity to improve shelf life as desired by Robinson (pg.
+It would have been obvious before the effective filing date of the claimed invention to teach a type of chemically modified starch, such as a phosphated distarch phosphate wheat starch relative the genus teachings of modified starch of Robinson, since Robinson is not limited in type thus achieve a same desired altering of texture and viscosity to improve shelf life as desired by Robinson (pg.
 8 lines 28-30) compared to conventional techniques using starch for its same intended use since the selection of a known modified starch, based on its suitability for its intended use supports a prima facie obviousness determination such as in the instant case the production of bakery foods excellent in the feeling to the palate (palatability), and taste and texture as taught by Tachibe.

 In addition though silent to a specific modified wheat starch, merely because it is not disclosed that, in the constantly developing art of preparing food, since Jensen teaches modified wheat starch there is nothing patentable unless the applicant by a proper showing further establishes a coaction or cooperative relationship between the selected ingredients which produces a new, unexpected, and useful function.